 Here are some previous planning posts you might enjoy:

-difficult lies in our power of discernment.
+Some recipes are not straws, they are veritable logs; the difficult lies in our power of discernment.
 For instance: —

 stone the fruit; when the oranges are used remove pips, skin and white pith;